 Not quite.
 Don’t forget the really important things.
 Do not leave home without travel insurance.
-It will cost a fortune and always seems like a waste of money when you make it home without a claim, but in an emergency it can be a life saver.
+It will cost a fortune and always seems like a waste of money when you make it home without a claim, but in an emergency, it can be a lifesaver.
 Dental or hospital bills can be expensive and take a chunk out of your savings.
-If you’ve missed your flight or it’s been cancelled for whatever unforeseen reason, your travel insurance can help you out.
+If you’ve missed your flight or it’s been canceled for whatever unforeseen reason, your travel insurance can help you out.
 Get it before you leave, no excuses.

 Visas… A lot of countries require a tourist visa upon entry.
 It’s very easy to find out if you need one and how you get them, you might be issued one automatically at the airport or you might need to pay online in advanced like the ESTA for America.
 It’s a good idea to research this, I flew into Indonesia without one and spent an hour being questioned by airport security in broken English before they decided I wasn’t a drug dealer, just a dumb tourist.

 Lastly, keep documentation of your flights, insurance and a copy of your passport, just in case.
 Keep an extra copy on your phone or in your email account.
 Sometimes you need to prove you are who you are, or that you have a flight out of the country you’ve just arrived in.